princeofdarkness76/gcc/gcc/config/arm/arm1026ejs.md

 ;; ALU instructions require three cycles to execute, and use the ALU ;; pipeline in each of the three stages.
-The results are available ;; after the execute stage stage has finished.
+The results are available ;; after the execute stage has finished.
 ;;
 ;; If the destination register is the PC, the pipelines are stalled ;; for several cycles.
 That case is not modeled here.